dmlc/dgl/docs/source/contribute.rst

 2. Once you have done that, make a pull request and summarize your changes, and wait for the CI to finish.
 3. If the CI fails on a tensor platform that you are unfamiliar with (which is well often the case), please refer to `Supporting Multiple Platforms`_ section.
-4. We (the DGL team) will review it, suggesting or making changes as necessary.
+4. The committers will review it, suggesting or making changes as necessary.
 5. Resolve the suggestions and reviews, and go back to step 3 until approved.
 6. Merge it and enjoy your day.